rakesh2009/News-articles-clustering/README.md

 K-means,
 PCA

-Purpose:
+## Purpose:

-The purpose of this project is to gain insights & help others in
+The purpose of this project is to gain insights, develop competency & help others in

-a) Pratical implementation - Clustering of News articles with the help of K-Means alogarithm for finding the suitable & related topics clusters
+a) Pratical implementation of K-Means clustering using python code

+b) Clustering of News articles with the help of K-Means alogarithm for finding the suitable & related topics clusters

-b) Dimensionality reduction using PCA.
+c) Dimensionality reduction using PCA.